 Getting the hang of making this Vietnamese dipping sauce (nước chấm) is an important step to making your cuisine just right.
-Since it’s just about everywhere in Vietnamese cooking, it’s simply referred to as “dipping sauce”.
+Since it’s just about everywhere in Vietnamese cuisine, it’s simply referred to as “dipping sauce”.

 This is a dipping sauce I grew up with as a kid, with mom and grandma making this pretty often, for the dishes that specifically call for it, or sugarless versions of it just to dip boiled leafy veggies with (rau muống, or water spinach anyone?).